LimelightView/LagClearTimer/README.txt

 1. GUI for the color of the timer text
 2. GUI for the location of the timer
 3. GUI to handle target message and countdown

+Download
+1. Download the repository as a zip
+2. Add the LagClearTracker-1.x.x.jar file to your mods folder